JohanLi/accounting/web/scripts/vat/notes/vat.md

 VAT returns/declarations are done every month, quarter, or year depending on revenue.
 When I started the company, I only had to do it yearly.
-After FY 2023, it'll be done quarterly.
+After FY2023, it'll be done quarterly.

 #### VAT return journal entry